Hawai‘i Safe Food Guide

 5. Avoid Damaged Packaging

-Packaging often reveals contamination before you see the food.
+Packaging often reveals contamination before food does.

 Do not buy: